 Content Filter

-The Content Filter is the opposite of enrichment—it removes data:
+The Content Filter is the opposite of enrichment.
+It removes data:

 “Use a Content Filter to remove unimportant data items from a message, leaving only the important items.”